Eikou had a visitor around midnight.

 Nevertheless, the people were all in favor of hanging him high.
 That a criminal like Shudatsu should be merely confined outraged everybody.
 The district and provincial courts each handed down the death sentence.
 With that precedent having been established, the public made known their unwillingness to accept anything but.

-Invoking the words of the emperor on the subject would only redirect the attention of an angry public toward the officials invoking them instead.
+Invoking the words of the emperor on the subject would only redirect the attention of an angry public toward the officials invoking them.
 Depending on the circumstances, angry mobs were known to storm government offices.
 The outcry was sufficiently pronounced to make civil unrest a real possibility.

 It would be equally hard for officers of the court to ignore the public outcry.

-Eikou explained all this and Hogetsu said with a sympathetic grumble, “That definitely puts you in a tight spot.”
+Eikou explained all this.
+Hogetsu said with a sympathetic grumble, “That definitely puts you in a tight spot.”

 “It sure does,” Eikou sighed.
-He was indeed in a tight spot, and yet hearing Hogetsu articulate his state of mind aloud felt like a rope thrown to a drowning man.
+He was indeed in a tight spot, and yet hearing Hogetsu echo his state of mind aloud felt like a rope thrown to a drowning man.

 “My big sister makes a point of this as well, but public order in Shisou is deteriorating.
 Calls for the death penalty reflect the resulting anxiety.
 If an iron hand can’t restore public order, they fear things will only get worse.”